jake-knerr/chess/README.md

 ### Animations

 #### Prefer to give an animation the same name as the class that uses it.
-Define the animation immediately following the component.
+Define the animation immediately following the component that uses it.

 Note that `@keyframes` rules cannot be defined nested within a component.
 They are defined after the component that uses them.